 Assassins ends with a reprise of the opening number, showing that none of the characters have changed and that they’d probably do it all again.
 Lightning Thief while being adapted from the first book in a series, ends with the uncertainty of unsolved conflicts, but still highlights how the characters have grown and ties back to themes of inner strength and bravery.

 Ultimately you end your story however you like, with all your character or just a few.
 Their future can be as stable or as uncertain as you feel necessary.
 But just like your opening establishes a place, people, and tone, your finale should in some way tie back to a theme, what your story is about and why it matters.
 The audience should feel some completion and leave with some emotion or some idea.

 When I left Assassins I was blown away and not just by my incredible friend’s incredible performance, but by the new ideas in my brain.
 The songs were catchy and the characters were compelling despite being detestable.
 Something about it stuck with me and made me re-listen to the soundtrack, seeking out the emotions that caught me in the theater.
 Just like any great story it pulled me and made me feel something.
 When I left,, it made me think.
 It made me want to come back for more.

 So before you write your story, sit down, pick a musical and listen to the soundtrack from beginning to end.
 Take note of what it makes you feel, what it’s trying to tell you.
 And if nothing else, at least you might gain a new favorite song out of it.

-Guest post contributed by Cristina Fernandez.
+This guest post was contributed by Cristina Fernandez.
 Cristina Fernandez has been writing since she was eight years old and recently published her first book, People Like Us.
 She is a big fan of musical theater, superhero movies, and Brooklyn 99.
-She is currently working on her second book, Two of Us, to be released this fall.